 Propagating White Feather Hostas

-The plants can be divided in early spring or the fall by digging up the root ball and dividing it into small clumps of roots and leaves before replanting.
+Hostas can typically be propagated very easily, although it can be challenging to divide its tough root clumps.
+Divide the plants in early spring or fall by digging up the root ball and dividing it into small clumps of roots and leaves before replanting.